 Following the hearings held in January 2022 and May 2022, the evidentiary hearing phase of the arbitration proceedings has been completed and the parties have submitted post-hearing briefs.
-The proceedings are still ongoing, and their resolution is expected in mid-2023.
+The proceedings are still ongoing, and their resolution is expected no later than before the end of the first six months of 2024.